cncf/tag-security/assessments/projects/coredns/self-assessment.md

 2. **CoreDNS Plugins** - Each plugin performs a DNS function, executing isolated custom behavior.

 ### Actions
-* Create DNS servers to handle DNS queries and tasks for other services running in a network.
+1. Creates DNS servers to handle DNS queries and tasks for other services running in a network.
+2. Integrates [plugins](https://coredns.io/plugins/) mainted by CoreDNS and [external plugins](https://coredns.io/explugins/) to provide additional functionality for DNS servers, e.g.
+    * The _health_ plugin can requested by a client to provide the health status of the server
+    * The _dnssec_ plugin enables on-the-fly DNSSEC signing of zone data
+    * The _loadbalance_ plugin adds a round-robin DNS load balancer by randomizing the order of A, AAAA, and MX records.
+    * THe _log_ plugin implements query logging to the standard output.
+    * The _prometheus_ plugin enables collection and exports of operational metrics from the [Prometheus Go client](https://prometheus.io/docs/guides/go-application/).
-* Process DNS queries sent by clients such as web browsers, terminal utilities, etc. These queries can be sent over UDP, TCP, or gRPC.
-DNS over HTTPS (DoH) or DNS over TLS (DoT) can also be used.
+3. Processes DNS queries sent by clients such as web browsers, terminal utilities, etc.
+    * These queries can be sent over UDP, TCP, or gRPC.
+    * DNS over HTTPS (DoH) or DNS over TLS (DoT) can also be used.
-* Return DNS Replies after a plugin chain processes a DNS query, CoreDNS sends an appropriate DNS reply back to the client.
+4. After a plugin chain processes a DNS query, CoreDNS sends an appropriate DNS reply back to the client.
-* Logs queries, response, and error messages.
-* Collect operational metrics.
-The Prometheus plugin can be used to export operational metrics.
-* Handle and process secrets such as private keys and credentials for the cloud services.
+5. Handles and process secrets such as private keys and credentials for the cloud services.
-* Integrate plugins for additional functionality for DNS servers.
-For instance, plugins can make API calls and make calls to cloud services.
-Certain plugins can also receive API requests from clients via HTTP.
-These can send back responses outside of typical DNS data flow, eg: the health plugin can requested by a client to provide the health status of the server.

 ### Goals
 * Primary Functionality